Skip to Content

 Ahh, the Tasman Glacier Viewpoint!
 I’ve spent many early mornings here watching the sunrise behind the mountains.
 It’s still one of the best hikes on the South Island, and the best part?
 It’s only a 20-minute walk!

-You really can’t leave the park without visiting at least once, and my top recommendation?
-Get yourself out of bed before sunrise and be at the lake’s edge for that best light show you’ll see in NZ!
+You really can’t leave the park without visiting at least once!
+My top recommendation is to get yourself out of bed before sunrise and be at the lake’s edge for the best light show you’ll see in NZ!

 Spend the night at the Mueller Hut

-Ok ok, I really have to stop, but I’m telling the truth this time – this is my favorite hike in New Zealand!
+Okay, I really have to stop, but I’m telling the truth this time – this is my favorite hike in New Zealand!
 The hike to the Mueller Hut isn’t easy (especially in winter when we did it) but the views are mind-blowing!
+The Mueller Hut hike is a difficult 5.6 kilometers (3.5 miles) each way and includes 2,200 stairs, rock scrambling, and some rather steep inclines.

 In winter, hiking to the Mueller Hut can be challenging (and dangerous) but it is a real adventure worth every breath!